 So to make a long story short, I realized the time had finally come to get a smartphone.

-To avoid being controlled by these things, try connecting to internet only when actually needed, and keep social media notifications turned off.
-Internet and social media should not become the tyranny of the urgent for us, but remain useful viable tools, to be used when and as we choose.
+To avoid being controlled by these things, I connect to internet only when actually needed and keep social media notifications turned off.
+Internet and social media, I believe, should not become the tyranny of the urgent for us, but remain useful viable tools, to be used when and as we choose.

 The latest technology (or any item) doesn’t even come close to that joy!